There are several practical issues and formalities that have to be considered and dealt with when planning to move to the Faroe Islands.

 Non Nordic citizens must have a valid residence permit in order to register in the Faroe Islands.

 Removal goods can be sent to the Faroe Islands as freight by sea or by air.
-If you have a large quantity of removal goods, transport by sea is normally considerably cheaper than transport by air.
-However, if you move to the Faroe Islands from a remote country, transport by air may be cheaper than transport by sea.
+For a large quantity of removal goods, transport by sea is normally considerably cheaper than transport by air.
+Transport by air may be cheaper when moving to the Faroe Islands from a remote country.

 Several Faroese freight companies offer a door to door transport of personal belongings to the Faroe Islands.